He1m0/obsidian-update-dates/README.md

 - Task Filtering does not work as expected when multiple date attributes are selected.
 This is due to the current implementation using OR logic instead of AND logic.
 A fix is in progress.
 - Task Filtering currently tries to implement AND logic.
 Need to implement possibility to use OR logic as well.
 - Updating and highlighting dates when "Date type: Both date types" only updates/highlights the first date found in the line.
+- Updating tasks with date set to today to another date in the future will not work (because comparison is still done to today?)

 ## Contributing